-- The Financial Opinion of the firm of External Auditors KPMG. - The fact that the accounting and reporting policies and criteria followed by La Comer during the year ended December 31, 2019, were adequate and sufficient.
+The fact that the accounting and reporting policies and criteria followed by La Comer during the period that ended December 31, 2020, were adequate and sufficient.
 Such policies and criteria have been consistently applied in the information presented by the Chief Executive Officer.

-Based on the foregoing, the Committee recommends that the Board of Directors approve both the audited financial statements of La Comer as of December 31, 2019 and the report of the Chief Executive Officer.
+Based on the above, the Committee recommends the Board of Directors to approval both the audited financial statements of La Comer as of December 31, 2020, and the CEO's report.